Scott Cooper (director): Career

 Cooper spent a decade working as an actor in film and television.

 He made the switch to directing with 2009's Crazy Heart, starring Jeff Bridges and Maggie Gyllenhaal.
 The film, released by Fox Searchlight Pictures, received widespread critical acclaim and a number of accolades, including the Academy Awards for Best Actor (Bridges) and Best Original Song.

 Among Crazy Heart's fans were director Ridley Scott and producer Michael Costigan, as well as executives at Leonardo DiCaprio's production company, Appian Way.
 Cooper was offered the opportunity to develop The Low Dweller, a spec script written by Brad Ingelsby that had DiCaprio and Scott attached, as actor and director respectively.
 Cooper rewrote the script, drawing on his experience of growing up in Appalachia and losing a sibling at a young age.

 Relativity Media put the film, now titled Out of the Furnace, into production in 2012, with Christian Bale, Woody Harrelson and Casey Affleck leading the ensemble cast.
 Cooper directed the film, and shared writing credit with Ingelsby.
 DiCaprio and Scott remained as producers.

 In January 2014, Cooper became attached to rewrite and direct Black Mass, a crime drama based the book of the same name by Dick Lehr and Gerard O'Neill, described as the "true story of Billy Bulger, Whitey Bulger, FBI agent John Connolly and the FBI's witness protection program that was created by J. Edgar Hoover."
 Barry Levinson had previously been involved with the project.
 Johnny Depp, who had been on and off the project for a number of years, came back on board to play the infamous Boston crime boss Whitey Bulger, alongside Joel Edgerton as Connolly and Benedict Cumberbatch as Billy Bulger.
 The film was released in 2015.
 In 2016, he sold his home in Brentwood for $3.6 million and it was widely covered in the media.

 Cooper wrote, directed and produced the 2017 western Hostiles, based on a decades old manuscript by the late screenwriter Donald E. Stewart.
 The film reteamed Cooper with his Out of the Furnace star, Bale, alongside Rosamund Pike.
 It had its world premiere at the Telluride Film Festival, with US distribution rights picked up by Entertainment Studios Motion Pictures.
 Cooper's next film was the supernatural horror story Antlers, starring Keri Russell and Jesse Plemons and co-produced by Guillermo del Toro, which was released in 2021.

+In January 2024 it was announced that Cooper would be writing and directing a film based on the making of Bruce Springsteen's 1982 album Nebraska.
+The film, titled Springsteen: Deliver Me from Nowhere, was based on the 2023 book written by Warren Zanes, with the involvement of Springsteen and his manager Jon Landau.

+Unreleased projects

-In 2019, actor Christian Bale announced that Cooper will direct his upcoming Valhalla, which Joel Edgerton might star in, as well as the film adaptation of Jess Walter’s Over Tumbled Graves.
-He has also started a scholarship program for students to access high-quality education in the US and Canada colleges.
+In 2019, it was announced Cooper would direct Valhalla with Christian Bale starring, as well as a film adapting Jess Walter’s Over Tumbled Graves.